-Senior Vice President and Executive Director, Boston Conservatory at Berklee
+Immediate Past Senior Vice President and Executive Director, Boston Conservatory at Berklee

 Young grew up on a farm in a central Pennsylvania coal mining town.
 She earned her B.A. in sociology and women’s studies magna cum laude from Harvard University, where she was first exposed to dance as an art form through an African dance class.
 Having fallen in love with dance for its physicality, communicative power, and ability to create community, she made the decision to pursue it professionally, leaving former dreams of law school behind and embracing the joys and challenges of a life as a performing artist.

-After 20 years as a working artist, she returned to academia to earn her M.F.A. in dance at the University of Illinois Urbana-Champaign, and accepted a position as an associate professor of dance at Ursinus College in Pennsylvania, where she cofounded the dance program, designing a full curriculum, implementing a dance major and minor, and creating a student dance company.
+After 20 years as a working artist, she returned to academia to earn her M.F.A. in dance at the University of Illinois Urbana-Champaign, and became a tenured associate professor of dance at Ursinus College in Pennsylvania, where she cofounded the dance program, designing a full curriculum, implementing a dance major and minor, and creating a student dance company.
 Young was named chair of the Theater and Dance Department, and focused her efforts on engaging students and faculty across the campus in all academic disciplines.
 She has also published numerous articles and reviews in scholarly journals, and is considered an expert in jazzdance pedagogy and history.